OAKRAVEN1/Oakraven-Forest-Modlets/Oakraven Forest Modpack Readme 2022August21.txt

 Darkstardragon - Created 1-ZombiezPack, 1-SurvivorzPack, 1-OrczPackAlpha and 2-OrczPackBeta, 1-FantasticBeastz, and 1-YeOldeUndeadPack.
 Also performed an abundance of play testing and coding support through the connected 'Not Medieval Mod'. arramus - Supported the Oakraven Forest Collection with NPCMod and Addon integration, 2-NPCXSpiderPack-ColonyExpansion, Fox things, xml, compilation, distribution, quality control balancing, and even added the odd icon or two.

-Currently Released Oakraven Forest Collection modlets can be found here. https://community.7daystodie.com/topic/27806-a20-oakraven-forest-collection/
+Currently released standalone Oakraven Forest Collection modlets can be found here. https://community.7daystodie.com/topic/27806-a20-oakraven-forest-collection/

 =======================================